Finding Your Place in Community as Strategy

 We recently began the discussion February 27 in St. Louis at the beautiful and historic St. Louis Public Library.
 Cheryl moderated the panel, which included: Grace Crews Corbin, Senior Design Associate at Christner; Darlene Davison, IDEC Interior Design Program Director/Design + Visual Art Program, Maryville University; Aimee Rowbottom, Director of Architecture and Interiors at Jacobs in St. Louis; Professor Henry S. Webber, Executive Vice Chancellor and Chief Administrative Officer, Washington University in St. Louis.
 They shared real-world examples of how they incorporate community into their work.

-Following the St. Louis event, I had an opportunity for a deeper conversation with panelist Aimee Rowbottom.
-I wanted to take some of the higher-level discussion and find out more about connecting people with place.
+Following the St. Louis event, KI had an opportunity for a deeper conversation with panelist Aimee Rowbottom.
+We wanted to take some of the higher-level discussion and find out more about connecting people with place.

 Q. Community as Strategy is an idea Jacobs has embraced for some time and is centered around offering people variety in how, and where, they work in everything from school to business.
 Why is this concept important today?

 A. Choice is so integral to wellbeing.
 If users feel in control, that they can go to alternate locations or they are part of the decision-making process, they’re going to be happier and have a sense of wellbeing about themselves.
 That overlays itself on their experience with the company.

 Spaces have to reflect what a business or organization is trying to do but be flexible enough to change with the people who come into them.
 Over the past couple of years, there’s a lot more emphasis on providing meeting spaces.
 That’s reflected in data we’ve collected showing a 20 percent increase in places where people can connect with each other.

 Q. Is there an example where these design principles had measurable results?